-Up to here we have discussed scattering data from fixed-target experiments on nucleons.
+Up to here, we have discussed scattering data from fixed-target experiments on nucleons.
 However, it is also possible to extract $I=1/2$ data from heavy meson decays.
-In particular, when $\pi K$ are the only strongly interacting products in the decay, Watson Final State theorem implies \cite{Watson:1952ji} that, in the $\pi K$ elastic region, the phase of the whole process should be the same as the \pik scattering phase shift.
+In particular, when $\pi K$ are the only strongly interacting products in the decay, Watson's theorem implies \cite{Watson:1952ji} that, in the $\pi K$ elastic region, the phase of the whole process should be the same as the \pik scattering phase shift.

-The ideal situation is when the other particles are weakly interacting, as in so-called semileptonic decays.
-Actually, the $I=1/2$ phase-shift difference between S and P waves has been measured from $D^+\rightarrow K^-\pi^+e^+\nu_e$ decays by the BaBar and BESIII Collaborations \cite{Ablikim:2015mjo,delAmoSanchez:2010fd}.
+The ideal situation is when the other particles in the decay are weakly interacting, as in so-called semileptonic decays.
+For example, the $I=1/2$ phase-shift difference between S and P waves has been measured from $D^+\rightarrow K^-\pi^+e^+\nu_e$ decays by the BaBar and BESIII Collaborations \cite{Ablikim:2015mjo,delAmoSanchez:2010fd}.
 In the left panel of Fig.~\ref{fig:decays} we illustrate how \pik rescattering (represented as a black disk) appears in this process.
 Note that the lepton and neutrino come from a weakly interacting $W$ boson, represented by a grey disk.
 Thus, in the left panel of Fig.~\ref{fig:decaydata} we show the $S$-wave phase, extracted from the measured $S-P$ phase difference with a simple model for the $P$-wave, whose uncertainties are much smaller than those of the $S$-wave and therefore can be neglected.
-In that plot it can be seen that both the BaBaR and BESIII results are quite consistent with those of the LASS experiment (separated from the $I=3/2$ component using their own parameterization).
+In that plot, it can be seen that both the BaBar and BESIII results are quite consistent with those of the LASS experiment (separated from the $I=3/2$ component using their parameterization).
 However, they will not be included in our fits because their uncertainties are much larger than those from fixed-target experiments and they should only be the same in the elastic region.
-Nevertheless they provide a nice check of consistency.
+Nevertheless, they provide a nice check of consistency.